As

 for ease of removal.
 Paste-down endpaper at beginning of book is cream as is following

-regular endpapers followed by one black endleaf.
-There is another series
+regular endpapers followed by one black endleaf.’

-Robert Louis Stevenson, TREASURE ISLAND
+B12 Robert Louis Stevenson, TREASURE ISLAND

 a.